nicoloceneda/QR-HFDTD-RNN/README.md

 ## Project Structure
 <pre>
 │
-├── Programming and Computing Setup.md    <--  Programming and computing setup required to execute the p- │                                              ograms.
+├── Programming and Computing Setup.md    <--  Programming and computing setup required to execute the │                                              pograms.
 │
-├── extract_data.py                       <--  This script constructs the command line interface which is │        │                                     used to extract, clean and manage trade data for selected │        │                                     symbols, dates and times from the wrds database.
+├── extract_data.py                       <--  This script constructs the command line interface which │        │                                     is used to extract, clean and manage trade data for se- │        │                                     lected symbols, dates and times from the wrds database.
 │        │
 │        └── extract_data_functions.py    <--  This script contains general functions called in 'extract-
 │                                              _data.py'.
 Functions specific to the 'extract_data.py' are